seng438-winter-2022/seng438-a4-nickknapton12/Assignment4-ReportTemplate.md

 # Analysis of 10 Mutants of the Range class

 ### getLowerBound : replaced double return with 0.0d for org/jfree/data/Range::getLowerBound -> KILLED
+This mutant replaces the return value with 0.0 instead of the lowerBound.
+This mutant was killed with our original test suite as we had a test for the function getLowerBound() with the range -1,1.
+By returning 0.0 our test caught it as we were expecting it to return -1.

 ### getCentralValue : Substituted 2.0 with 1.0 -> KILLED
 <br/>This mutant was killed because

 ### getCentralValue : Replaced double addition with subtraction -> KILLED
+This mutant replaces the addition between "this.lower / 2.0" and "this.upper / 2.0" and replaces it with subtraction.
+This mutant was then killed by our original test suite as the output for all test cases completely changes.
+For example our test with a range of -1,1 expects a return of 0, however with this mutant the return becomes (-1 / 2) - (1 / 2) = -1 and thus the test case fails and mutant is killed.

 ### shift : removed call to org/jfree/data/util/ParamChecks::nullNotPermitted -> SURVIVED